 In addition, a personal statement, a writing sample and two references will be required for your application.
 More details on supplementary documents will be made available on the online application form.

 Overseas referees will have the option of posting their references to our School or emailing a scanned copy of their reference, signed on university letterhead to Ms Connie Kong at email@example.com from a university email address.
 In addition to the letter, the referee must send the referee report that is available for download on the Faculty application website under ‘Supporting Documents’.
-Hong Kong referees should either post their references and report to the School, or the applicant can post them to us along with their supporting documents.
+Hong Kong referees should post their references and report to the School.

 Other qualifications will be considered on a case-by-case basis.
-Candidates might be asked to attend an entrance examination and interview.
+Candidates might be asked to attend an interview.

 Candidates who have accepted a conditional offer will be asked to pay the 1st instalment of tuition fees.

 ***Once you have paid the initial deposit to secure your place on the programme, please note that it is NOT transferable to other MA Programmes at HKU or refundable in any way.***